Storage

 System Architecture

 The HUATUO Storage module runs on each node.
-It writes kernel events captured by the Tracer concurrently to the local directory and to Elasticsearch or OpenSearch.
-Both storage backends share the same [Storage.ES] configuration interface and are differentiated by address.
+It writes kernel events captured by the Tracer to the local directory and to Elasticsearch or OpenSearch.
+Both backends share the same [Storage.ES] configuration interface and are differentiated by address.

 graph TB